 Jet skis primarily use regular unleaded gasoline and premium gasoline.
 This is largely dependent on the specific model and manufacturer of the jet ski.
 If you are hoping to save money on gasoline, look for a jet ski that will take regular unleaded fuel.
 The user guide and the dealers who sell the jet ski will be able to give you a clear answer on what your engine will run best on.

 It is important to note that not all marinas offer different octane levels.
 Many only sell 87 or 89 octane, as it requires different storage tanks for them to offer more than one type of fuel.
-This can be critical for owners of higher performance or supercharged personal watercraft, as those often require premium 93 octane not only for peak performance, but also for engine longevity.
+This can be critical for owners of higher performance or supercharged personal watercraft, like these 3 top speed models, as those often require premium 93 octane not only for peak performance, but also for engine longevity.
 And since most fuel additives and octane boosters haven’t been tested to prove their value, you may end up needing to track down the appropriate fuel for your ski.

 If you tow your PWC to and from your favorite riding spots, you can fill up with premium octane gas at any gas station.
 But if you keep your ski at a dock or marina full time during riding season, you may need to track down portable fuel tanks and fill up that way.
 Very inconvenient, but it may save you problems later on.
 Check your owner’s manual carefully.

 AquaSportsPlanet is an Amazon Associate.
 As an Amazon Associate I earn from qualifying purchases.